 Just make sure you get in the habit.

 Learn about the new thing.
-Find out:

 - Where the practice comes from.

 - What knowledge you need to do it.

 - What tools you need to do it.

 - Things to be careful of or cautions.

 - Alternatives (and when you might want to use them.)